-Baylor names four Cartter Scholars annually, providing boarding scholarships to students new to Baylor.
-The awards are available to rising ninth and tenth grade students: one full-tuition, one half-tuition, and two quarter-tuition scholarships are awarded annually and remain in force through the students' time at Baylor.
+Baylor names Cartter Scholars annually, providing boarding scholarships to ninth and tenth grade students new to Baylor.
+The awards range from partial to full-tuition and remain in force throughout their time at Baylor.

-Nominees should demonstrate academic excellence as well as a breadth of interest outside the classroom, including athletics, arts and/or community service.
+Nominees should demonstrate academic excellence as well as a breadth of interest outside the classroom, including arts, athletics, and/or community service.
 Baylor also pays attention to the nominees’ capacity for leadership in and out of the classroom.

 Click here for online nomination

 The Cartter Scholars Program is named in honor of Thomas Cartter Lupton, II.
 Mr. Lupton, a member of the Baylor Class of 1971, is a founder and generous benefactor of the scholarship program.